• Skip to primary navigation

 • Roll out dough on a well-floured surface or pastry cloth.

-• Beat on high speed for 1-2 minutes, or until soft peaks form.
+• Beat, starting on low speed and increasing to high speed for 2-3 minutes, or until stiff peaks form.

 • Transfer to another bowl, or to a large piping bag, and set aside in the refrigerator.